ibm-cloud-docs/containers/cs_cli_install.md

 ## Updating the CLI
 {: #cs_cli_upgrade}

-You might want to update the CLIs periodically to use new features.
+Update the CLIs regularly to use new features.
 {:shortdesc}

-This task includes the information for updating these CLIs.
+This task includes the information for updating the following CLIs:
 -   {{site.data.keyword.cloud_notm}} CLI version 0.8.0 or later
 -   {{site.data.keyword.containerlong_notm}} plug-in
 -   Kubernetes CLI version 1.15.10 or later